kiiru4reals/writeups/GraphQL security/Denial of Service.md

 ```
 If this query is performed repeatedly using the repeater your docker container stops running and you have to spin it up again.
 #### Circular fragment vulnerabilities
-- GraphQL shares logic using fragments, fragments gives you the ability to construct sets of fields and then include them in queries when you need to.
-- GtaphQL states that fragments should not form any cycles includes spreading itself.
+GraphQL shares logic using fragments, fragments gives you the ability to construct sets of fields and then include them in queries when you need to.
+GraphQL states that fragments should not form any cycles includes spreading itself.
 Otherwise, an operation could infinitely spread or infinitely execute on cycles in the underlying data, but what happens if we do that?
-- On DVGA, we can create a cycle using a fragment on an Object as shown below
+On DVGA, we can create a cycle using a fragment on an Object as shown below
 ```graphql
 query {
 	pastes {